-PROBABLE CAUSE DIAGNOSIS SOLUTION Incorrect information entered into the configuration (setup) program.
-Check the configuration program.
-Replace any incorrect information.
-Review system's equipment .
+PROBABLE CAUSE DIAGNOSIS SOLUTION entered into the program.
+Replace any Review system's equipment .
 Make sure correct information is in setup.

 Screen is blank.

 PROBABLE CAUSE DIAGNOSIS SOLUTION No power to monitor.
 Check the power connectors to monitor and to system.
 Make sure monitor is connected to display card.
 Monitor not connected to computer.
 See instructions above.